franxyang/franxyang.github.io/_pages/about.md

 I am a junior majoring in Honor Mathematics, Economics, and Data Science at the University of Wisconsin-Madison.
 I transferred from HKUST in 2023 (I am proud of having two years of study there!).

-Currently, I am under the MXM Lab focusing on 'Neural Network Parameterization for PDE-Constrained Optimization'.
+Currently, I am under the MXM Lab focusing on _Neural Network Parameterization for PDE-Constrained Optimization_.

 I'm interesting in many fields across mathematics and economcis, including PDE, Analysis, Macroeconomics, Growth, International Macro & Trade, and stuffs about ML & RL.